SynergyAddons/synergy-addons/README.md

 ## LEGAL NOTICE: The plugin is in no way affiliated with Edupoint.
 Nor should it be considered a project endorsed by Edupoint.

-## NO BS POLICY: Synegy Addons extension doesn't collect/share/care about your data at all.
-The ONLY reason we ask for page access is to change the background color on your screen.
+## NO BS POLICY: Synegy Addons extension does not collect any of your data at all.
+The ONLY reason we ask for page access is to modify the StudentVUE graphics

 ![GitHub repo size](https://img.shields.io/github/repo-size/gubareve/synergy-addons)
 ![GitHub](https://img.shields.io/github/license/gubareve/synergy-addons)